khushi-411/khushi-411.github.io/_posts/2023-06-27-cpp_lambdas.md

 ```
 There is no copy constructor for lambda.

-How to fix it?
+How do you think I could fix it?
 Place the lambda on the heap, then share
 access to it from all the instances of the `std::function`.
 Or use any function type.